Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 > Answer:

 ---
-We did almost not use any credits, only spending a total of 2.1 dollars.
-The breakdown of our usage is as follows: we used 1.51 USD for Compute Engine, 0.36 USD for Cloud Run, 0.16 USD, 0.06 USD for additional Cloud Run services, and 0.01 USD for networking.
-The service costing the most was Compute Engine, primarily due to the computational resources required.
-In general, working in the cloud was convenient and efficient, as it provided scalable resources for our needs, and we made extensive use of GCP for various aspects of the project.
+We did almost not use any credits, spending a total of 2.1 dollars throughout the project.
+The breakdown of our usage is as follows: 1.51 USD for Compute Engine, 0.36 USD for Cloud Run, 0.16 USD, 0.06 USD for additional Cloud Run services, and 0.01 USD for networking.
+The service costing the most was Compute Engine, mainly due to the computational resources we needed to run our tasks.
+Despite not relying heavily on cloud services, we found that GCP provided us with flexible and scalable resources when needed.
+Using the cloud for tasks like running containers and managing virtual machines allowed us to avoid hardware limitations and provided quick setup and deployment.
+Overall, working in the cloud was a positive experience as it simplified many aspects of the project, though we didn’t end up utilizing it as much as we initially anticipated.
 ---

 ### Question 28